 Yes.
-The main Commencement Ceremony will be broadcast via streaming video into the Pryzbyla Center Food Court.
+The main Commencement Ceremony will be broadcast via streaming video into the Pryzbyla Center Food Court and Murphy's Lounge.

 Department of Public Safety uniformed officers, ushers, and volunteers will be available on campus to assist guests and answer questions.

-There are restroom facilities available in the following nearby campus buildings: McMahon Hall, Shahan Hall and McGivney Hall.
+There are restroom facilities available in the following nearby campus buildings: McGiveney Hall, Mullen Library (1st Floor), and Shahan Hall.

 Contact the Office of Events and Conference Services at 202-319-5291 if you have other questions concerning Commencement activities.